StateVoicesNational/Spoke/README.md

 This fork contains a feature to allow you to buy phone numbers for campaigns from certain area codes.
 To buy numbers run the command on the server where spoke has been deployed (for example: Your Heroku instance console):

-`npm run buy-numbers -- --campaign <campaign id> --areaCode <areaCode> --limit <limit>`
+`npm run buy-numbers -- --messagingServiceSid <messagingServiceSid> --areaCode <areaCode> --limit <limit>`

 Variables:
-- `campaign`: ID of the Campaign, can be gotten from the campaign listing page, or the campaign stats page url.
+- `messagingServiceSid`: Messaging Service SID with which the bought phone numbers should be associated with.
+Can be gotten from the Campaign Messaging Service details page
 - `areaCode`: Area Code from which you want to buy the phone numbers
 - `limit`: How many phone numbers to buy, default limit is 1.
 Max recommended limit is 100.
 The buying works in batches of 30.